 - organic, free-range eggs

-NAD: the Newer Bodybuilding Supplement for Improved Longevity
+NAD: Newest Among Bodybuilding Supplements for Improved Longevity

-Recent research developments have presented us with a new supplementation opportunity in the form of NAD (nicotinamide riboside chloride), a coenzyme that has been proven to help improve cell repair and metabolism.
+Recent research developments have presented us with a new supplementation opportunity in the form of NAD (nicotinamide riboside chloride), a coenzyme proven to help improve cell repair and metabolism.

-Like resveratrol (see above), NAD+ is a pricier supplement that has been connected with a healthier lifespan.
+Like resveratrol (see above), NAD+ is a pricier supplement connected to a healthier lifespan.